UniversalDependencies/docs/_ga/template-index.md

 #### Prepositions

-Irish has simple prepositions (e.g. _ar_ "on|) and compound prepositions (e.g. _in aghaidh_ "against").
+Irish has simple prepositions (e.g. _ar_ "on") and compound prepositions (e.g. _in aghaidh_ "against").
 Most of the simple prepositions can inflect for a pronominal object that indicates person and number (known as prepositional pronouns or pronominal prepositions), thus including a nominal element.
 Compare _le_ and _leis_:

 * _bhí sé ag labhairt le fear_ "he was speaking with a man"
 * _bhí sé ag labhairt leis_ "he was speaking with him"